Carlos-Lesser/Carlos-Lesser.github.io/_posts/2022-09-25-Market-Basket-Analysis.md

 ## The Dataset

-The groceries dataset was published by Heeral Dedhia on 2020 and can be download in [Kraggle](https://www.kaggle.com/datasets/heeraldedhia/groceries-dataset?resource=download).The dataset has 38765 rows of the purchase orders of people from the grocery stores.
+The groceries dataset was published in 2020 and can be download in [Kraggle](https://www.kaggle.com/datasets/heeraldedhia/groceries-dataset?resource=download).The dataset has 38765 rows of the purchase orders of people from the grocery stores.
 These orders can be analysed and association rules can be generated using Market Basket Analysis by algorithms like Apriori Algorithm.

 ## EDA